davidbeard741/arcticfrenz-data/README.md

 	</tr>
 </table>

-## How to Retrieve NFT Metadata for an Entire Collection
+## Part 1: How to Retrieve NFT Metadata for an Entire Collection

 A structured guide designed to help you retrieve the metadata for each NFT in a collection.